atoates/router_logger/PROPERTY-SEARCH-GUIDE.md

 ## Setting Up Property Tasks in ClickUp

-### 1. Create "Type" Custom Field
+### 1. Use "Property" Task Type
-1. Go to your ClickUp List settings
+ClickUp has a built-in "Property" task type:
-2. Create a new custom field named "Type"
+1. Create a new task (or open existing task)
-3. Set the field type to "Dropdown" or "Labels"
-4. Add option "property"
+2. Click the task type icon (usually shows a circle for "Task")
+3. Select "Property" from the dropdown
+4. Save the task

 ### 2. Create Property Tasks
 1. Create a new task for each property
+2. Set Task Type to "Property"
-2. Name it descriptively (e.g., "Beach House #1", "Sunset Villa")
+3. Name it descriptively (e.g., "Beach House #1", "Sunset Villa")
-3. Set the "Type" field to "property"
-4. Add other relevant fields (Address, Beds, etc.)
+4. Add other relevant custom fields (Address, Beds, etc.)

-### 3. Recommended Additional Fields
+### 3. Recommended Additional Custom Fields
 - **Address** (Text) - Property address
 - **Property Manager** (People) - Who manages this property
 - **Beds** (Number) - Number of bedrooms